Yelp/pyramid_swagger/docs/configuration.rst

         # Default: 'api_docs/'
         pyramid_swagger.schema_directory = "schemas/live/here"

         # Versions of Swagger to support.
+When both Swagger 1.2 and 2.0 are
+        # supported, it is required for both schemas to define identical APIs.
+        # In this dual-support mode, requests are validated against the Swagger
+        # 2.0 schema only.
         # Default: ['2.0']
         # Supported versions: '1.2', '2.0'
         pyramid_swagger.swagger_versions = ['2.0']